 BD: Is composing fun?

-big works, just to put the notes down on paper after the
+it takes, in these big works, just to put the notes down on paper after the

 creative choices have all been made!
 That's not what takes all the

-time; it's the sheer physical labor and the time that that labor
+time; it's the sheer physical labor and the time that that labor necessarily

-necessarily demands!
+demands!
 When you stop to think about it, we have not really changed

 pens, better ink, better paper.
-We even have
+We even have computers today but still,

 AR: Oh, absolutely.
 I feel that music is one of our deepest psychological needs.
 It's not something like the polish of civilization has brought this forth.
 Music goes back to the time before literate speech, in the sense of verbal communication, was even thought of.
 I was interested to find that this was a question that had occupied Charles Darwin in the last years of his life.
 You won't find this in The Origin of Species (1859) or in any of the other books that he wrote dealing largely with plant and other organic evolution, but in his last book, The Descent of Man (1871).
 In his notes and journals and letters, he comes back again and again and again to the concept of music as the only way of communication in those eons of time before speech, such as we know it today, was invented.
 He called it a nonverbal form of communication and the example he gave is a very interesting one.
 He said that, obviously, the concept of the division of labor existed in those pre-primitive prototype societies.
 Women and children did not go out to hunt the boars and mammoths and saber-toothed tigers for flesh.
 That was done by the young men, the strong men, and the women stayed home, kept house, had the children and tended to them.
 The old men passed on the literature, the stories, the tribal experience, and then the young men would come back and they had no way of telling the home folks what they had seen and done on these hunting expeditions.
 So they acted it out to the accompaniment of drums and other rhythmic sounds, and this is where we get the whole idea of drama and music from.
 Now that was what Darwin believed.
 And you know what?
 That's not a bad explanation, as far as I'm concerned.